Switch to Forum Live View Locked: Local Guidelines

 That's great and we encourage you to do so but please remember that you will be expected to stick to the specific topic and contribute in a respectful and serious manner.
 SST threads are not for posts you might wish to make that are frivolous or humorous even if they are on the topic or posts that are off-topic or that change the subject from the stated topic.
 Regardless of how courteous you are, these kinds of posts will be removed on a SST thread by the Host(s) who will be monitoring such threads.
 And as your Host(s) already do on all threads, they will remove any post that involves any ROC violations or that responds to a post that has been removed for a prior violation.

-Why remove my post when I am just responding to someone else?
+Why remove my post that I am just responding to someone else?

 Your post would only be removed if you were responding to another post that has been removed for any of the above reasons.
 Often when members respond, this involves copying and pasting part of the other post or at the very least continuing the line or tone of discussion in that other post.
 In other words, continuing the very reason why that other post was deleted in the first place.
 If your post is left on a SST thread, someone else might respond to you and the discussion of that specific and serious topic will end up being derailed.